Fbisinger/info/index.markdown

 layout: home
 ---

-{% include image-gallery.html folder="/assets/photos" %}
+Explore drone shots and immersive 3D views from my travels.
+Each image captures unique landscapes and perspectives from above.
+For the best experience with 3D views, please use a desktop or tablet, as small devices may not display them properly.
+Enjoy the view!

-<iframe width="1000" height="700" title="someTitle" scrolling="no" src ="https://renderstuff.com/tools/360-panorama-web-viewer-embed/?image=https://fbisinger.github.io/info/assets/test.jpeg"><iframe>
+<iframe width="1000" height="700" title="someTitle" scrolling="no" src ="https://renderstuff.com/tools/360-panorama-web-viewer-embed/?image=https://fbisinger.github.io/info/assets/photos/dji_fly_20240813_203108_85_1723574129956_pano_optimized.JPEG"><iframe>